ON THIS PAGE

 What he was saying is sorrow is a feeling which - don’t get me wrong - is a good thing but does not signify a changed mind and life and does not lead to salvation.

-Confession Is Not Repentance: Simply admitting to God we have made a mistake, and vowing not to repeat the same mistake again does not constitute repentance.
-As an example, King Saul claimed to have sinned, and on at least one occasion even asked pardon for his sin.
+Confession Is Not Repentance: Simply admitting to God we have made a mistake and vowing not to repeat the same mistake again does not constitute repentance.
+As an example, King Saul claimed to have sinned and on at least one occasion even asked pardon for his sin.
 However his actions did not change (1 Samuel 15:24-25; 24:17; 26:21).

 A second example was the Pharaoh after the 7th plague of hail and fire came upon Egypt (Exodus 9:22-27, 33-34), sparing the land of Goshen where the Israelites lived.
 Pharaoh called for Moses and Aaron, and said to them, "I have sinned this time; the Lord is the righteous one, and I and my people are the wicked ones" (V. 27).
 However this was certainly not repentance since, when the hail ceased, Pharaoh "sinned yet more; and he hardened his heart, he and his servants" (V. 34).
 He refused to let Israel go.”

 Avoiding Wrong Doing For Fear of The Consequences is Not Repentance: Adjusting our life-style, speech and conduct so as to look better in the eyes of others or to avoid consequences does not equate to real repentance.
-We may have done nothing but changed from being openly obvious sinners to hypocrites.
+We may have done nothing but change from being openly obvious sinners to hypocrites.
 Actually the prisons are full of people who fall into this category - they are very sorry they got caught, but if released would just go out and do it again.

+What About Works?
 I dread to think what would happen if someone in a modern church were to preach that you have to attain a certain level of righteousness to be saved.
-The hue and cry would be deafening - the preacher soundly denounced, from one end of the Christian world to the other, as a false teacher who is teaching salvation by works.
+The hue and cry would be deafening - the preacher soundly denounced ( from one end of the Christian world to the other) as a false teacher who is teaching salvation by works.
+But, consider for a moment Jesus' words in the sermon on the mount,

-But, consider for a moment Jesus' words in the sermon on the mount.... ""For I say to you that unless your righteousness surpasses that of the scribes and Pharisees, you will not enter the kingdom of heaven".
+"For I say to you that unless your righteousness surpasses that of the scribes and Pharisees, you will not enter the kingdom of heaven".
 (Matthew 5:20)

 And as James wrote